Skip to main content

 • Should not be used in babies with food protein induced enterocolitis syndrome (FPIES) to rice.

-• AAF is necessary in around one in ten babies with cow's milk allergy.
+• Necessary in around one in ten babies with cow's milk allergy.

-• AAF is usually prescribed when an EHF or soy protein formula is not tolerated.
+• Usually prescribed when an EHF or soy protein formula is not tolerated.

-• AAF is tolerated by most babies with cow's milk and soy allergies.
+• Tolerated by most babies with cow's milk and soy allergies.

-• Alternative milks enriched with calcium must contain around 120mg/100mL to be a suitable cow’s milk replacement.
+• Are enriched with calcium around 120mg/100mL to be a suitable cow’s milk replacement.

-Some types of formula or milk are unsuitable for people with cow's milk allergy
+Q 9: What types of formula or milk are unsuitable for people with cow's milk allergy?

-Cow’s milk derived formula/milk, lactose free formula/milk, goat’s milk formula/milk, sheep's milk formula/milk, camel’s milk, HA formula and A2 formula/milk are NOT suitable for people with cow’s milk allergy, and may cause severe allergic reactions (anaphylaxis).
+Cow’s milk derived formula/milk, lactose free formula/milk, goat’s milk formula/milk, sheep’s milk formula/milk, camel’s milk, HA formula and A2 formula/milk are not suitable for people with cow’s milk allergy and may cause anaphylaxis.

 Around 80% of children will outgrow their cow’s milk allergy by the age of three to five years.
 Your doctor should advise if further allergy testing and food allergen challenges are needed.
 These are usually performed in hospital clinics and supervised by a clinical immunology/allergy specialist.